Get to know us

 Lewis County Historical Society

-The Historical Society from held their first charter meeting on January 25th, 1965.
+The Historical Society held their first charter meeting on January 25th, 1965.
 Originally located in the Arthur S. Cory house after it was donated to the Society, a museum was operated until news arrived that Burlington Northern was going to tear down the Chehalis Depot in 1972.
 Society board members mobilized to save the depot.
 Arvo Kaija acted as liaison between the Historical Society’s Board and BN Railroad to secure the site.
 Minnie Lingreen performed research, consulted the state Attorney General’s office, and met with the Lewis County Commissioners to state the depot’s historical significance, while James Backman worked to add the 1912 building to both the state and national historic site lists.
 Finally, in 1975, the railroad and county agreed on a lease only for use as a museum.

 Work began in 1978 to renovate the historic depot so it could be used as a Museum and on September 18, 1979, a five day Grand Opening invited the public to the official home of the Lewis County Historical Museum.
 The Cory house was then sold and the money was used to establish the Society Endowment Fund to provide future funds from the interest generated that is used to preserve the history and legacy of Lewis County.